11 Mistakes Doctors Wish You’d Stop Making Already

 Don’t drive yourself to the hospital

 “It’s incredible how many people having a heart attack drive themselves to the emergency room instead of calling 911.
 That’s just dumb.
-What are you going to do if you’re driving and your heart stops?” —Arthur Hsieh, paramedic.
-Don’t miss these 50 secrets emergency room staff won’t tell you.
+What are you going to do if you’re driving and your heart stops?”—Arthur Hsieh

 Don’t research doctors the wrong way

 “Patients rely on media, which is the opposite of what you want to rely on.
 If you look at the success of a doctor, usually the ones that have fewer results and less proven results are the ones that need more media.
 So that is social media, TV, radio, all that kind of stuff.
-If someone is marketing very heavily, more often than not, it’s a less-skilled doctor.” ––Dr. Ben Talei, Board-Certified Facial Cosmetic & Reconstructive Surgeon in Beverly Hills, California.
-You might have been relying on media, but here’s how doctors, nurses, and other medical professionals find the best doctors.
+If someone is marketing very heavily, more often than not, it’s a less-skilled doctor.”—Ben Talei, MD, board-certified facial cosmetic and reconstructive surgeon in Beverly Hills, California

 When you don’t understand me, speak up